 Section 8 is a low-income housing assistance program offered by the US Department of Housing and Urban Development.
 It is also known as the "Housing Choice Voucher Program".

-Use the state links to search for Section 8 houses and only those rentals that have been marked by their landlord as accepting "Section 8" will be displayed.
+To only search for Section 8 properties use the state links to search for Section 8 houses for rent and only those rentals that have been marked by their landlord as accepting "Section 8" will be displayed.

 Section 8 Frequently Asked Questions: